 |Price||$149.99 | 139.99||$179.99 | £99.99||$149.99 | 174.99||$249.99 | £249.99|

-To be fair, the native settings are undoubtedly designed to prioritise clarity of sound while gaming over a balanced profile for listening to music – and sure enough, with the ‘Game’ preset applied in Dolby Access (and ‘performance mode’ enabled), I can easily pinpoint directional sound.
+To be fair, the native settings are undoubtedly designed to prioritize clarity of sound while gaming over a balanced profile for listening to music – and sure enough, with the ‘Game’ preset applied in Dolby Access (and ‘performance mode’ enabled), I can easily pinpoint the directional sound.
 Sure, this is a gaming headset review for a gaming site, so the HS80 putting games on a pedestal isn’t exactly a cardinal sin, but to be more specific, it’s balanced for utility so you can hear an enemy sneaking up on you, rather than for aesthetics to bring out the best in the game’s soundtrack.

-Fortunately, the aforementioned EQ tools can redress the balance, if you so choose. iCUE comes with a ten-band equaliser; the default presets aren’t wonderful, but the equaliser is easy enough to tinker about with, as it clearly shows the +-dB of each frequency band and you can hear the results immediately.
+Fortunately, the aforementioned EQ tools can redress the balance, if you so choose. iCUE comes with a ten-band equalizer; the default presets aren’t wonderful, but the equalizer is easy enough to tinker about with, as it clearly shows the +-dB of each frequency band and you can hear the results immediately.
 Alas, the same can’t be said for the Dolby Access software, which you’ll need to install to use Atmos.

-With Atmos applied, you’re locked out of iCUE’s EQ and have to use Access – its default presets are even worse for music, and the equaliser doesn’t tweak the sound live, instead requiring you to configure it and click ‘apply’, reloading the audio renderer every time.
+With Atmos applied, you’re locked out of iCUE’s EQ and have to use Access – its default presets are even worse for music, and the equalizer doesn’t tweak the sound live, instead requiring you to configure it and click ‘apply’, reloading the audio renderer every time.
 This is a bit of a nightmare when it comes to fine-tuning your sound, as you don’t get that instant feedback to help you figure out where the levels should be.

-As a result, it’s easier to figure out your EQ preferences in iCUE and then replicate them in Access afterwards.
+As a result, it’s easier to figure out your EQ preferences in iCUE and then replicate them in Access afterward.
 As a starting point, we recommend you dip the low mids by about 3-4dB at 250Hz and 500Hz, boost the top end around 1-2dB starting at 2kHz, and then add additional bass and treble to taste.
 EQ is largely down to personal preference and is a difficult tool to use if you’re not familiar with it, so it’s a shame it’s crucial to getting the best sound out of the HS80.

-The iCUE software also includes options to turn off the headset’s voice prompts (which I find a little obnoxious, but they may be useful for others), set the auto shut-off timer, and customise the RGB.
+The iCUE software also includes options to turn off the headset’s voice prompts (which I find a little obnoxious, but they may be useful for others), set the auto shut-off timer, and customize the RGB.
 The HS80’s lighting consists of an illuminated logo on each side, so the overall effect is minimal and understated.
 You can also turn the RGB off entirely, which I’ve opted to do in order to preserve the HS80’s battery life.

 My experience of the HS80’s wireless battery life is varied.
-Advertised at 20 hours, it sometimes dies under ten hours with RGB on, which is disappointing – and since I’d turned off the voice prompts, it took me a while to realise what I thought was a natural lull in my Discord call was just me failing to hear anything through a dead headset.
+Advertised at 20 hours, it sometimes dies under ten hours with RGB on, which is disappointing – and since I’d turned off the voice prompts, it took me a while to realize what I thought was a natural lull in my Discord call was just me failing to hear anything through a dead headset.

-The HS80 doesn’t charge quickly, but can be used while it’s charging, plugged in via USB.
+The HS80 doesn’t charge quickly but can be used while it’s charging, plugged in via USB.
 Switching between wired and wireless is somewhat fiddly; you need to turn the headset off before plugging it in and switching it back on again, which can be a little disruptive mid-game.
 The wireless sound quality is excellent, and virtually indistinguishable from wired.
-The wired mic quality is phenomenal, garnering several compliments, and while it’s (understandably) not as crisp in wireless mode, it’s still the best wireless mic I’ve ever used, rivalling the desktop gaming microphones.
+The wired mic quality is phenomenal, garnering several compliments, and while it’s (understandably) not as crisp in wireless mode, it’s still the best wireless mic I’ve ever used, rivaling the desktop gaming microphones.